 There are numerous reasons why you would need to recover photos from an SD card.
 All of those reasons are bad, but in this case, there are varying levels of bad.
 Here are a few reasons why data loss can occur on a digital camera, phone, or other camera-equipped device:

-- Photo loss due to formatting results in the photos becoming deleted and, therefore, inaccessible.
+• Photo loss due to formatting results in the photos becoming deleted and, therefore, inaccessible.
 In most instances, this is because you’ve mistakenly chosen the wrong card to format.
 Or, your phone displayed a message requesting you to format due to damage on the card.
-Either way, the files are recoverable with software so long as (a) they haven’t been overwritten, and (b) it was a quick format – not a full format.
+Either way, the files are recoverable with software so long as (a) they haven’t been overwritten, and (b) it was a quick format (formatted in a camera without the SD_ERASE function; a full format or SD_ERASE-style operation is a much tougher case because it can actually wipe the data).

 6 Ways to Recover Deleted Photos From an SD Card